 But the Montessori Method of education is more than just play.
-The Montessori Activities and Montessori Materials provided to the children are meticulously designed to develop their gross motor skills, fine motor skills, as well as promote cognitive, physical, social, and emotional development.
+The Montessori Activities and Montessori Materials provided to the children are meticulously designed to develop their gross motor skills, and fine motor skills, as well as promote cognitive, physical, social, and emotional development.

 Hence, the Montessori Method should not be described as “play” but rather as experiential or holistic education.

 Children from Montessori Schools are not fully prepared for standardized tests:

 This is another myth surrounding Montessori is, that it does not prepare children for standardized tests but this is not true.

 Studies show that children from Montessori institutions do significantly better than those who are from traditional institutions.

 The Montessori Method of education promotes children to study in a mixed-age level class where children have the opportunity to have social interactions with people of different ages be they older or younger.

 A mixed-age level classroom helps children coordinate, collaborate, and transition smoothly to new environments.